onzag/itemize/docs/tutorials/airbnb/05-request.md

 Take a note that itemize does not have a compounded viewer for date ranges, you would have to create your own, or use another one from a thrid party; technically you could still choose an invalid date range with this method, as we are only disabling the days that can't be picked for check in or check out but we could still take a date range that picks on those dates by covering them in the range; however this is a non issue since our server will catch those when trying to insert.

-Update your `reserve/index.tsx` with the following code from the item definition
+Update your `reserve/index.tsx` with the following code from the item definition that appears right after the `<hr />`

 ```tsx
 <ItemProvider